BCSC 240: Syllabus

 How Will I Be Graded?

-In an effort to reduce anxiety over exam performance, you will be given the opportunity to minimize the impact of your worst grade.
-During the final exam period, you will have the opportunity to take an optional cumulative Final exam which will cover material from the whole course.
-If you perform better on this (curved) exam than one of your Unit exams, that Unit grade will be discarded and replaced by the grade earned on the cumulative Final.
+In an effort to reduce anxiety over exam performance, you will be given the opportunity to eliminate the impact of your worst grade.
+During the final exam period, you will have the opportunity to take an optional cumulative final exam which will cover material from the whole course.
+If you perform better on this (curved) exam than your lowest unit exam grade, then that unit grade will be discarded and replaced by the grade earned on the cumulative final.

 Exam grades will be posted on Blackboard and an announcement sent out when they are available.
 Final letter grades will be posted via the Registrar after the final exam date.